Reviews written by registered user

 Brett's penchant for teenage girls is a refreshingly realistic perversion for a film of the '40s.
-It also stands in stark contrast to the "gee whiz" scenes (as mentioned in a previous comment), which seem like they were lifted straight out of "Leave It to Beaver."
+It also stands in stark contrast to the "gee whiz" scenes which seem lifted straight out of "Leave It to Beaver."

 I rate it 7/10.

 This installment was a disappointment.
 The dialogue suffers from very poor sound quality.
 Normally that wouldn't detract, but this episode is almost all talk.
 Some of the gags seem a bit corny even by 1930 standards.
 On the other hand, the performances are typically good.
 Chubby proves once again that he was one of the most wooden actors of his time-- which only adds to his appeal, of course.
 The pie fight sequence is the highlight of the film.
 I enjoyed the slow-motion shots, which must have been a bit experimental in their day.
 Definitely not the greatest "Our Gang" short.

 Joe tries to impress the boys by taking them aboard a locomotive.
 A